 It is always best if you can avoid riding immediately after it rains.
 This way, the rain will wash away all the slick stuff like oils and brake fluids on the road and provide your tires with a better grip.

-If you do have to ride, remember to adjust your riding style and gear up accordingly.
+Remember to adjust your riding style and gear up accordingly if you have to ride.
 Check out this article for more tips on how to ride in the rain.

 Yes, you can leave a motorcycle in the rain if it is not for an extended time.
 Motorcycles are built from durable materials, but the lifespan of your motorcycle will depend on how much care you give it.

-If you maintain your motorcycle well and regularly inspect it for any potential damage, you could expect to get a decade or so out of it before needing major repairs.
+If you maintain your motorcycle well and regularly inspect it for potential damage, you could expect to get a decade or so out of it before needing significant repairs.

-Make sure that your cover is on, or if possible, keep the motorcycle in a shed or a garage with a suitable indoor climate, especially if you don’t intend to ride it for a long period of time.
+Make sure your cover is on, or if possible, keep the motorcycle in a shed or a garage with a suitable indoor climate, especially if you don’t intend to ride it for an extended period.